ClinicianCoders/ClinicianCoders/Instructions/Instructions_for_facilitators.md

 ### Tips on individual workshops.

-#### The welcome slides.
+#### The welcome slides

 The instuctor needs to make sure that each candidate has met the prerequisites.
 Feel free to pause and help candidates out.

-A note on the datasets for workshop7.
+A note on the datasets for workshop 8.
 Candidates can either bring their own data, and work with it in R, or they can use the synthetic CCHIC dataset.

 At the end of this, upload the pdf document of the handout to the slack channel so that candidates can access it throughout the course.

-#### Workshop 1.
+#### Workshop 1

 Just consists of the slides.

-#### Workshop 2.
+#### Workshop 2

 This does not include slides.
 Candidates navigate to the 'Workshop 2' section of the handout, read it and follow the instructions there.